-The Standards for Rehabilitation and Guidelines of Rehabilitating Historic Buildings, a section of the Secretary of the Interior Standards for Historic Preservation, revised in 1990 as part of Department of the Interior Regulations (36 C.F.R.
-Part 67, Historic Preservation Certifications), as amended, shall be hereby adopted and be design requirements for the HP-O district, excepting any standards relating to aesthetic color schemes.
+The Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings, a section of the Secretary of the Interior's Standards for the Treatment of Historic Properties (36 C.F.R.
+Part 68, 1995), shall be hereby adopted and be design requirements for the HP-O district, excepting any standards relating to aesthetic paint color schemes.